Getting your Trinity Audio player ready... |

 TTP Chapter Tests

-In the TTP GMAT Course, when students finish all of the lessons in a chapter, they’re presented with a series of chapter tests featuring a mixture of realistic practice questions covering all of the lessons from that chapter.
-These tests both reinforce what they just learned and assess whether they’re actually ready to move onto the next chapter.
+In the TTP GMAT Course, when students finish a chapter, they’re presented with a series of chapter tests.
+These tests feature a mixture of realistic practice questions covering all of the lessons from that chapter.
+So, these tests both reinforce what they just learned and assess whether they’re ready to move onto the next chapter.

 Along the way, TTP’s built-in error tracker logs their incorrect answers to the test questions.
 So, students can easily return to the relevant lessons in the chapter to refresh their understanding of the concepts they missed on one test before they progress to more difficult tests.